Skip to content

 Variable not set or set to 0: log messages are buffered and written to the log file at intervals.

-Variable set to 1log messages are written directly to the file.
+Variable set to 1: log messages are written immediately to the file.

-The library can keep a small buffer of log messages before physically writing to the file.
-This allows for performance gains.
-In error conditions or diagnostic situations, it is interesting that the log is written immediately after it occurs.
+The library can keep a small buffer of log messages before making the physical recording in the file, which allows for performance gains.
+In error conditions or diagnostic situations, it is interesting that the log is written immediately after the occurrence.

 Large Find List